Annuity Account Support

 - Make inter-fund transfers and asset allocation changes for variable annuity accounts

-Periodic statements can now be accessed under Statement on the My Annuities tab of your online account as well as on AFmobile®.
-Select Enroll in Electronic Delivery of Periodic Statements or view your statements online to opt-in to receive statements electronically.
-Statements will be available for viewing within 30 days after the statement end date.
+Statements can be viewed within 30 days after the statement end date.
 Once you have opted in for electronic delivery, you will receive an email each time a statement is available for viewing.
-Statements for the past three years will be viewable once you opt-in for electronic delivery.
+Statements for the past three years will be viewable once you opt in for electronic delivery.

 For variable account holders: Confirmation of Transactions reports are produced each time we process a financial transaction on your account, as required.
-Reports that are mailed to you are not currently available online as a paperless option.
+These reports are not currently available online as a paperless option.

-The list of available funds can be found in the Performance figures for the separate accounts here.
-Select the download option for your product and you will see the list of funds available with monthly and quarterly performance figures and a link to the current prospectus.
+This list can be found in the Performance reports for the separate accounts here.
+Select the download option for your product and you will see the list of investment options available with monthly and quarterly performance reports and a link to the current prospectus.